Missions and Outreach

 Mission and Outreach works from a budget that averages approximately $20,000 and from extra giving opportunities.
 This is divided into 3 areas: Local mission, regional/national mission and international mission.

 Within local mission, the church supports 8 Estes Park-based organizations as well as mission trips.
-The 8 organizations are: Crossroads Ministry, Habitat for Humanity, Salud Foundation, Estes Valley Investment in Childhood Success (EVICS), Estes Valley Crisis Advocates, Lifelong Learning of Estes Valley (LLEV), an Emergency Fund (used in 2016 to assist the victims of the Chapin Lane fire) and Back Pew Creations (melodrama) expenses.
-Information about these organizations can be found under Community Partnerships on this website.
+The 8 organizations are: Crossroads Ministry, Habitat for Humanity, Salud Foundation, Estes Valley Investment in Childhood Success (EVICS), Estes Valley Crisis Advocates, Lifelong Learning of Estes Valley (LLEV), and an Emergency Fund for events arising during the year that deserve contributions.

 The Mission and Outreach effort offers the congregation extra opportunities to be involved in mission either in person or by contributing to special funds.
 The church participates in all 4 of the National PCUSA Special Offerings (One Great Hour of Sharing, Pentecost Offering, Peace and Global Offering and the Christmas Joy Offering).
 Each of these is targeted to address specific needs ranging from youth programs to emergency support for retired church workers to reducing hunger to programs designed to alleviate poverty and promote peace.